Campus Security is located in the Floyd Building, Room 147. Phone number – 372-7698

-Following are daily logs for crimes on or immediately adjacent to WSU Tri-Cities campus properties.
+Following are daily logs for crimes reported on or immediately adjacent to WSU Tri-Cities campus properties.
 All crimes are reported, included those not related to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 Beginning with calendar year 2018, fires reported in on-campus housing facilities (the Vineyard apartments) are also included in the logs.

 Please note, any information you enter in this form will not be shared outside of WSU Emergency Management, and you will not receive spam messages as a result of registration.

 A test of the CougAlert system is conducted once per semester.